 This post is a complement to a podcast episode of Social Entrepreneur with Nathan A. Webster, of which I am a monthly contributor.
-To listen to the episode related to this topic, click here.
+Listen to the episode below!

 We have a doozy of a topic this month, friends.
 We love ‘em, we hate ‘em, we love to hate them: it’s fundraising events and galas.

 But they don’t have to make us tear our hair out!
 There are a few things to do to help us maintain sanity and make sure our event is a success.